Natador/test-blog/content/posts/longest-cold-snap.md

 - Resilient to dataset problems
 	- You can kick out sequences with time-gaps that are too long by using either the `LAG` or `LEAD` window functions in SQL, or `.shift()` in Pandas.
 - Very fast in both environments, especially with large amounts of data
-- Easily parallelized (the Pandas code is supported by Dask, Pandas on Pyspark, etc., and any most databases will parallelize the SQL code under the hood)
+- Easily parallelized (the Pandas code is supported by Dask as well as [Pandas on Pyspark](https://spark.apache.org/docs/latest/api/python/user_guide/pandas_on_spark/index.html), and any most databases will parallelize the SQL code under the hood)
 - No additional dependencies

 **Cons**: